 Closed fire doors save lives.
 They prevent the spread of fire through a building, keeping people safe while they evacuate.
-But closed fire doors also hugely hinder access throughout a building.
-What are five of the biggest concerns with closed fire doors?
+But closed fire doors can hinder access through a building.
+How can you solve five of the biggest issues with closed fire doors?

 Fire doors are heavy — they need to be to be able to contain a fire.
 However, trying to push open a heavy fire door can be difficult for younger school pupils, frailer residents at a care home or hospital or those with limited mobility.

 Wedged open fire doors are illegal because fire doors need to be closed to do their job.
 However closed doors prevent the circulation of fresh air, which can lead to a stuffy environment.
 They also can be a physical and mental barrier to those with limited mobility, as well as difficult to open for those with heavy luggage or pushchairs.

 In hospitals and schools, closed fire doors can easily sustain damage.
 Stretchers, electronic equipment, wheelchairs, beds — a lot of cumbersome apparatus needs to be quickly transported around a hospital.
 And children can be a little heavy-handed (or footed) with doors!

 A closed, heavy fire door can be a mental barrier, as well as a physical one.
 For patients in hospital, or residents in care homes, a closed door to their room can lead to feelings of isolation, particularly if they are unable to move around without assistance.

 Fire doors make access difficult.
 In residential care and sheltered accommodation, fire doors can create feelings of loneliness as people find it difficult to open them.
 This can lead to residents feeling trapped, forcing them to become dependent on staff.
 If fire evacuations don’t go to plan, this can cause serious problems.